logo

 JA Digital Entrepreneurship Education Platform (JA DEEP)

-JA DEEP is an online, interactive entrepreneurship curriculum created specifically for young African learners, including those who live in countries or attend schools where JA is not present.
+JA DEEP is an online-based, interactive entrepreneurship curriculum created specifically for young African learners, including those who live in countries or attend schools where JA is not present.
 JA DEEP builds on JA’s existing entrepreneurship programs (JA Company Program and ITS TYME) in an online format that teaches the same principles in an engaging and fun way.
 JA DEEP also builds digital literacy skills in young people as they explore entrepreneurship opportunities where technology can help solve problems within their communities.

 Subscribe to our Newsletter